Naagini: Vishnupura and Garuda Vamsha

 A village named Vishnupura worships Garuda.
 The Shatrughna of the village, from Garudavamsha, plans to reopen the Garuda Temple.
 The pujari decide to make mahapooja.

 Following Rudra's plan, Arjun and Amrutha go to perform pooja in Vishnupura.
 The village Shatrughna started performing yajnya and send his sister Sowparnika to make digbandhana.
 Arjun and Amrutha arrive, but she does not welcome them.
 Arjun saves her when her rival tries to attack her to disturb the pooja.
 She gives them permission to enter the village and takes them to their place.
 Arjun and Amrutha approach the yajnya and disturb it and Shatrughna tries to punish them.
 Sowparnika said that they saved her from her rival's attack pooja.
 Arjun and Amrutha stay in Shatrughna's home.
 Rudra comes to Vishnupura and convinces Shatrughna that Amrutha is Naagini.

 The Shatrughna and Rudra use Arjun to capture Amrutha.
 Amrutha is assisted by Sowparnika to save Arjun.
 Triveni is tense about what's happening in Vishnupura.
 He visits there and sees that Rudra is normal.
 He says "he has acted that way to kill his enemy".
 Triveni tries to convince him that Arjun is not naaga.
 After Vishnu Bhairava Baba and Shastriji, Shastri acts as enemy and tries to help Amrutha and Arjun.

 Bhairava Baba and Rudra capture Amrutha and try to kill her.
-Arjun takes Naga form to rescue Amrutha and swallows naagamani.
+Arjun takes Naga form to rescue Amrutha and swallows Nagamani.
 Amrutha defeats Bhairava and Rudra.
 Finally Vishnu returns with Arjun's help.

 Arjun starts to get signs of naaga when he is angered.
 Arjun tries to punish and warn Vishnu for killing naagas.
 Vishnu learns of this and goes to Bhairava to save him.
 He advises him to give Arjun to Bali pooja in order to save him.
 Vishnu tries to kill Arjun before Arjun kills him.
 He sends him Kaalingapura.
 When Vishnu tries, he accidentally sees his naaga form.
 Rudra goes there and takes him home.

 Vishnu tells Rudra of the event, but Rudra did not believe him.
 Arjun takes naga form and chases Vishnu.
 Vishnu runs out to save a life.
 Rudra approaches Vishnu.
 The duo is killed by Arjun's naaga form.
 Bhairava gives them their lives back.
 Vishnu and Rudra tell Bhairava of the incident, but he does not believe it.
 Once Bhairva tests Arjuna in their home and concludes that Arjun is naga and has Naagamani.
-Bhairva tries to take naganani from him but defeated by Arjun.
+Bhairva tries to take Nagamani from him but defeated by Arjun.

 Bhairva Baba concludes and tells Vishnu and Rudra that it is impossible for them but a rival of him would kill him.
 That rival is an Apsara named Urmila, aspiring to take Naagamani from Arjun.
 They killed Shesha also by tricking her in Amrutha form.